When any of the authentication providers (see Authentication Providers)

 supports attributes starting with ROLE_ and grants access to the user

-when the required ROLE_* attributes can all be found in the array of
+when at least one required ROLE_* attribute can be found in the array of

 roles returned by the token's getRoles()